AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 ### Reorder layers {#reordering-layers}

 Changing layer order can affect appearance, especially when transparency or overprinting is involved.
-Be sure to preview the outcome before committing your changes.
+Preview the outcome before saving your changes.

 1. Use one of these techniques to reorder the layers in a template:

     * Select a layer in the Layers list.
-Then select **[!UICONTROL Up]** or **[!UICONTROL Down]** as many times as necessary to place it in the correct position in the list.
+Then select **[!UICONTROL Up]** or **[!UICONTROL Down]** as many times as necessary to position it correctly in the list.
     * Drag a layer up or down in the Layers list.

 ### Change the size and position of layers and the canvas {#changing-the-size-and-position-of-layers-and-the-canvas}